A SHORT GUIDE ON THE MANY PARTS TO A GARAGE DOOR

 Garage doors can weight a little under 100 lbs. and over 600 lbs. depending on size and materials.
 Wood doors tend to be on the heavier 600 lbs side.
 Garage doors also come in as insulated and non-insulated.

 They can also have a glass section or have all glass sections.
-Glass will bring the total weight to be much heavier.
+Glass will bring the total weight to be much heavier and reduce the insulating R factor.

-All glass sections should have at least 1 strut to make the section rigid as the weight of the door changes from vertical track to horizontal track.
+All glass sections on a double car garage door should have at least 1 strut to make the section rigid as the weight of the door changes from vertical track to horizontal track.
 Sometimes glass sections have 2 struts per section.

 Windows are an excellent way to bring in natural light.
-They can come as clear or opaque.
+They can come with many options.

-On a new door they often add at least $200 to the overall cost per section although to go with glass or no glass is usually optional.
+On a new door they often add at least $200 - $400 to the overall cost per section although to go with glass or no glass is usually optional.
 The added weight also requires a stronger springs.
-Struts should always be included with a glass section to give it the extra rigid strength to keep the middle of the section from bowing downward.
-Struts also help help keep the section together when an opener arm is attached to that section.
+Struts should always be included with a glass section to give it the extra rigid strength to keep the middle of the section from bowing downward, small doors being the exception.
+Struts also help keep the section together when an opener arm is attached to that stress point.

-Your garage door opener is much like the motor in your vehicle in the sense that it just pushes the carriage forward or pulls backward.
-An opener is considered a separate unit from the rest of the garage door as your garage door can still open and close without it if you pull the disconnect.
+Your garage door opener is much like the motor in your vehicle in the sense that it just pushes the carriage forward or pulls it backward.
+An opener is considered a separate unit from the rest of the garage door as your garage door can still open and close without it if you pull the disconnect cord often red.

 An opener has 3 types of rails that attach from the opener's head, to a section of your upper garage wall called a header.
 The rail usually attaches above although sometimes below the spring line above your garage door.

-The different types are the corkscrew which tend to be noisy.
+The different types are the corkscrew which tend to be noisy and high maintenance.
 Chain drive although durable become noisy as the chain wears and stretches.
-And the belt drive which are just as durable and much more quiet.
+And the belt drive which are just as durable and much more quiet than a chain drive.

 There are replacement parts available however, it is not recommended as other components are likely worn out.
 Also the time and effort to replace these plastic parts can be very tedious and frustrating.

 If your opener has photo eyes and the led's lights are on, they are most likely working properly.
 Holding down your wired push button mounted on the wall will bypass these if they are not working.
-If your opener still wont open or close properly with up and down force increased to max, it is most likely the circuit board.
+If your opener still wont open or close properly with up and down force increased to max, it is most likely the circuit board has failed.